|

 measures necessary.
 Also authorizes Interior to make surveys and investigations of wildlife of

-of the Army has provided for by contract or interagency agreement - 16 USC 594, Protection of Timber Owned by the US from Fire, Disease, or Insect Ravage
+the public domain, including lands and waters controlled by any agency of the United States. - 16 USC 594, Protection of Timber Owned by the US from Fire, Disease, or Insect Ravage

 Authorizes the Department of Interior to protect and preserve timber owned by the United